-DCA, Danish Centre for Food and Agriculture, Aarhus University delivers Danish standards relating to feeding consumption, manure type in different housing types, nitrogen content in manure, etc. Previously, the standards were updated and published every third or fourth year - the last one is Poulsen et al. from 2001.
+DCA, Danish Centre for Food and Agriculture, Aarhus University delivers Danish standards relating to feeding consumption, manure type in different housing types, nitrogen content in manure, etc. Previously, the standards were updated and published every third or fourth year.
 From year 2001, DCE receives updated data annually directly from DCA in the form of spreadsheets.
-These standards have been described and published in English in Poulsen & Kristensen (1998).
+These standards have been described and published in English in Poulsen & Kristensen (1998), and in Danish in Poulsen et al (2001) and Børsting et al (2021b).
 From 2004, the standards are uploaded every year at http://anis.au.dk/forskning/sektioner/husdyrernaering-og-fysiologi/normtal/.